Jacob Fortune-Lloyd

-Jacob Fortune-Lloyd (born 18 January 1988) is an English actor.
-He has played the role of Francis Weston in the BBC series Wolf Hall (2015), Francesco Salviati in Medici (2018), Townes in the Netflix chess period drama The Queen's Gambit (2020), Grigory Petrov in The Great (2023), detective Charles Whiteman in Bodies (2023) and Brian Epstein in Midas Man (2024).
-Fortune-Lloyd has also appeared in the films Crooked House (2017), Star Wars: The Rise of Skywalker (2019) and See How They Run (2021).
+Jacob Fortune-Lloyd is an English actor.
+He played the role of Francis Weston in the BBC series Wolf Hall (2015), Francesco Salviati in Medici (2018), Townes in the Netflix chess period drama The Queen's Gambit (2020), Grigory Petrov in The Great (2023), detective Charles Whiteman in Bodies (2023), and Brian Epstein in Midas Man (2024).
+Fortune-Lloyd has also appeared in the films Crooked House (2017), Star Wars: The Rise of Skywalker (2019), and See How They Run (2021).

 Early life and education

-Fortune-Lloyd was born in the West London Borough of Hillingdon, the son of Scottish journalist John Lloyd.
+Jacob Fortune-Lloyd was born in the London Borough of Hillingdon, the son of Scottish journalist John Lloyd.
 He is Jewish.

 He studied at St. Anne's College at Oxford University, where he earned a Bachelor of Arts in English literature.
 He then went on to train at the Guildhall School of Music and Drama, graduating in 2014.
-As a student, he performed in various plays such as Agamemnon, The Man of Mode, Guys & Dolls, and Medieval Mystery Plays.
+As a student, he performed in a number of plays, including Agamemnon, The Man of Mode, Guys & Dolls, and medieval mystery plays.

 Career

-As a theatre actor, Fortune-Lloyd starred in a number of Royal Shakespeare Company theatre and other productions, including The Importance of Being Earnest, The Merchant of Venice The Moderate Soprano, Macbeth and Othello.
+As a theatre actor, Fortune-Lloyd starred in a number of Royal Shakespeare Company theatre and other productions, including The Importance of Being Earnest, The Merchant of Venice The Moderate Soprano, Macbeth, and Othello.

 He starred as Archbishop Francesco Salviati in the medieval drama series Medici in 2018, and has appeared as a Sith fleet officer in Star Wars: The Rise of Skywalker (Episode IX).
 He starred as Francis Weston for five episodes of the BAFTA-winning series Wolf Hall alongside Mark Rylance, Claire Foy, and Jonathan Pryce.
 Fortune-Lloyd starred as D.L.
 Townes for four episodes of the Netflix chess miniseries The Queen's Gambit alongside Anya Taylor-Joy.

 In 2021, Fortune-Lloyd appeared as Gideon Tooms in the week 15 episode of Midsomer Murders.

 He was cast as the Beatles' former manager Brian Epstein in the film Midas Man, which began filming in 2021.